What is Shugendō?

 What are the methods characteristic of Shugendō?

 Another important aspect of Shugendō is that it is fundamentally a lay practice.
-This means that as a tradition it is orientated towards the non-monastic or householder (優婆塞; ubasoku), in which practices still however require a commitment to a direct student-teacher relationship, ordination (得度; tokudo) and consecration/initiation (灌頂; abhiṣeka/kanjo).
+This means that as a tradition it is orientated towards the non-monastic or householder (優婆塞; ubasoku).
+The majority of participation in Shugen comes from non-ordained practitioners.
+Advanced paths of practice into priesthood however do require a commitment to a direct student-teacher relationship, ordination (得度; tokudo), aspirational commitments as well as consecration/initiation (灌頂; abhiṣeka/kanjo).

 To flesh this out a little further, the following pages will introduce readers through short articles by renowned figures from across various schools of Shugendō.